- Catalog Manager

 - Using the MD Editor (see Creating Local Authority Records Using the MD Editor)

 - Using an import profile (see Managing Import Profiles)

-- In order to use local authorities in Alma, Ex Libris Support/your Ex Libris Professional Services representative must enable local authority functionality for your institution.
+- To use local authorities in Alma, Ex Libris Support/your Ex Libris Professional Services representative must enable local authority functionality for your institution.

-- To create a local authority record (either via the MD Editor or via an import profile) for an authority vocabulary that exists in the Community Zone, you must first create this local authority (vocabulary) in your institution if it does not already exist.
-For example, if the Community Zone has a defined authority (vocabulary) for REO, but is missing a specific authority record that you want to create locally, before you create the authority record locally, you must ensure that the local authority (vocabulary) for REO exists in your institution.
+- To create a local authority record (either via the MD Editor or via an import profile) for authority vocabulary that exists in the Community Zone, you must first create this local authority (vocabulary) in your institution (if it does not already exist).
+For example, if the Community Zone has a defined authority (vocabulary) for REO, but is missing a specific authority record that you want to create locally, ensure that the local authority (vocabulary) for REO exists in your institution before you create the authority record locally.
 For information on creating local authorities (vocabulary), see Adding a Local Authority Definition to the Local Authority Registry.

 - You can delete local authorities using the Delete Local Authority Records job – see Delete Local Authority Records.